GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 ![Resize](/images/concurrent-vs-parallel-vs-asynchronous/concurrent-async.png?width=1000px)

-Here, I used yellow-ish to mark parts of the tasks that require actual CPU work, and blue-ish - parts where CPU just has to wait.
+Here, I used orange-ish color to mark parts of the tasks that require actual CPU work, and dark red-ish - parts where CPU just has to wait for something to be done by some other part of our system.
 I put each concurrent task into a separate line to represent virtual thread that is working on it when it gets CPU time.
 Above the start of each task I put the full length task for reference of how long the task will take since it was started.

-This diagram only shows 1 physical thread with multiple virtual threads, but using multiple physical threads will look basically the same if your virtual/physical threads ratio is greater than 1.
+This diagram only shows 1 physical thread with multiple virtual threads, but using multiple physical threads will look very similar as long as your virtual/physical threads ratio is greater than 1.

 The issue may not immediately be apparent, but once you see the asynchronous execution diagram it is much clearer: